oriolqc/xamarin-docs.es-es/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5101" />

-#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Falta el compilador '{0}'.
+#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Falta '{0}' compilador.
 Instale Xcode componente 'Herramientas de línea de comandos'.

 <!-- 5102 used by mtouch -->

 <a name="MM5103" />

 #### <a name="mm5103-failed-to-compile-error-code---0-please-file-a-bug-report-at-httpbugzillaxamarincom"></a>MM5103: No se pudo compilar.
-Código de error: {0}.
+Código de error - {0}.
 Registre en un informe de errores http://bugzilla.xamarin.com

 <!-- 5104 used by mtouch -->